webdestroya/lita-github-commits/README.md

 ### Required attributes

 * `repos` (Hash) - A map of repositories to allow notifications for and the chat rooms to post them in.
 The keys should be strings in the format "github_username/repository_name" and the values should be either a string room name or an array of string room names.
 Default: `{}`.

+* remember_commits_for (Integer) - Number of days lita will remember information about commits it as heard about.
+Default: 0 (no memory)

 ### Example